alexpeattie/nitlink/README.md

 - [Typhoeus](https://github.com/typhoeus/typhoeus)
 - [Unirest](https://github.com/Mashape/unirest-ruby)

-You can directly pass a HTTP response from one of these libraries into the `parse` method:
+You can pass a HTTP response from one of these libraries straight into the `parse` method:

 ```ruby
 response = HTTParty.get('https://api.github.com/search/code?q=addClass+user:mozilla')
 links = link_parser.parse(response)
 ```
 <br>
-For the extra lazy, Nitlink you can instead require `'nitlink/response'` which decorates the various response objects from third-party clients with a new `.links` method, which will return the parse Link headers.
-Note that `'nitlink/response'` must be required **after** the third-party client.
+For the extra lazy, you can instead require `nitlink/response` which decorates the various response objects from third-party clients with a new `.links` method, which returns the parsed Link headers from that response. `nitlink/response` must be required **after** the third-party client.
 (Note: `Net::HTTPResponse` also gets decorated, even though it's not technically third-party).

 ```ruby
 require 'httparty'